woodrowb96/FPGA-USB-Oscilloscope/README.md

 project_final_report.pdf is the final report that was written for this project.
 This report has block diagrams for each part of the project.

-This is a link to a video overview of the project, which has more block diagrams and gives a more indepth overview of the project.
+This is a link to a video overview of the project, which has more block diagrams and gives a more indepth overview of the project

 https://drive.google.com/open?id=1r8u2nNMfyLop7pe8nbi3-C_ytLskglB_